 Figure 5: PDC residual correlation goodness metric (top panel) and PDC introduced noise goodness metric (bottom panel) for the two-minute cadence data.
 The metric values are shown on a focal plane map indicating the camera and CCD location of each target.
 The correlation goodness metric is calibrated such that a value greater than 0.8 means there is less than 10% mean absolute correlation between the target under study and all other targets on the CCD.
-The introduced noise metric is calibrated such that a value greater than 0.8 means the power in broad-band introduced noise is below the level of uncertainties in the flux values. final set of TCEs and the results reported here are based on the second run of TPS.
-The values of the adopted de-emphasis weights are provided in the DV timeseries data products for targets with TCEs.
-The top panel of Figure 8 shows the distribution of orbital periods for the final set of TCEs found in Sector 58.
+The introduced noise metric is calibrated such that a value greater than 0.8 means the power in broad-band introduced noise metric is below the level of uncertainties in the flux values.
+The top panel of Figure 8 shows the distribution of orbital periods for the final set of TCEs found in Sector 59.
 The bimodal nature of the period distribution is due to a large number of two-transit detections with periods ranging from 8 to 20 days, many of which are likely false positives.
 Two-transit TCEs can be identified with the NTRANS keyword in the headers of the dv-timeseries FITS files.
 The vertical histogram in the right panel of Figure 8 shows the distribution of transit depths derived from limb-darkened transiting planet model fits for TCEs.
 The model transit depths range down to the order of 100 ppm, but the bulk of the transit depths are considerably larger.
 A search for additional TCEs in potential multiple planet systems was conducted in DV through calls to TPS.
-A total of 1933 TCEs were ultimately identified in the SPOC pipeline on 1355 unique target stars.
+A total of 1603 TCEs were ultimately identified in the SPOC pipeline on 1132 unique target stars.
 Table 2 provides a breakdown of the number of TCEs by target.
+Note that targets with large numbers of TCEs are likely to include false positives.